FedericoDiMarzo/GravityDrumMachine/README.md

 To pursue this intention, we arranged our code in a MVC fashion, exploiting many useful tools and scheme proper of web apps.

-Our **view** is defined in many html pages, that can be composed in a modular way, allowing us to create a single isolated file for every component of the product.
+Our **view** is defined in many *html* pages, that can be composed in a modular way, allowing us to create a single isolated file for every component of the product.
-The graphical style has been enhanced with css style file.
+The graphical style has been enhanced with css style files.

 The **model** comprises many javascript modules, each one containing information about physical properties, or audio parameters.

 All the logic in the application, that connects the user interaction in the view, with model updating, is delegated to two *controller* modules.
-To allow an automatic update of model properties, most html input tags have an *auto-update* class, used in the controller to send input's value to a model class, that updates indipendetly.
+To allow an automatic update of model properties, most html input tags have an *auto-update* class, used inside the controller to send input's values to a model object, that updates independently.
-This design choice offers a clean and easy way to add functionality to the application, without worrying about updating the controller code every time.
+This design choice offers a clean and easy way to add functionality to the application, without worrying about updating the controller's code every time.

 * #### Graphical rendering
 The drum machine was designed to be fun to interact with and graphically appealing; to support these principles, we needed as much freedom as an web environment could offer.
-We used an html canvas component to draw our evolving universes in and all the rendering process is delegated to the **GraphicRenderer** class.
+We used an **html canvas** component to draw our evolving universes, all the rendering process is delegated to the **GraphicRenderer** class.

-This class takes all the information needed for showing the evolution of the universe directly from the model.
+This class takes all the information needed for showing the evolution of the universe, directly from the model.
 The rendering is completely independent from the rate at which the model is updated.

-The standard *window.requestAnimationFrame* function is used to exploit GPU acceleration, allowing for smooth animations, even on high CPU load.
+The standard **window.requestAnimationFrame** function is used to exploit GPU acceleration, allowing for smooth animations, even on high CPU load.

+* #### Physical modeling
+Our project, started from a physical modeling of **roba sulla modellazione fisica**.
+We hand-coded all the logic behind the simulation, without using external libraries, because we felt the need to design our model, over our very specific needs, allowing for a better integration and performance optimization.

 ## Authors' notes